Mousehold Heath: Wildlife

-Mousehold Heath is a designated Local Nature Reserve and County Wildlife Site.

-In recent years conservation management work has begun to restore the condition of the existing heathland and restore areas lost to woodland and scrub, so preserving a large number of scarce species present on the heathland.
+Mousehold Heath is a designated Local Nature Reserve, and a County Wildlife Site.
+Conservation management work has begun to restore the condition of the existing heathland and restore areas lost to woodland and scrub, so preserving a large number of scarce species present on the heathland.
 As grazing livestock cannot be used to remove encroaching woodland and so restore Mousehold's heathland areas, the Mousehold Heath Wardens, volunteers and contractors clear the woodland.
 Humus is removed so that heather species (Calluna vulgaris and Erica cinerea) can re-establish themselves from seed.
 Gorse, broom and saplings are removed and volunteers systematically 'bruise' the bracken with sticks, to reduce growth in future years.

 A variety of different vertebrates live on Mousehold Heath.
 Amphibians include the common frog and the common toad, while reptiles include the grass snake, the common lizard and the slowworm.
 Mammals on the heath include muntjac and roe deer, red fox, rabbits and various small rodents.
 As well as most common urban birds, the heath holds breeding sparrowhawks and tawny owls, as well as nuthatches, treecreepers and great spotted woodpeckers.
 The heath is rich in invertebrates and is home to a number of rare butterflies, bees and other insects.
 Recorded species include the ruby-tailed wasp, digger wasp, green hairstreak butterfly, mottled grasshopper and tiger green beetle.

 Heathland plants to be found on Mousehold Heath include Sheep's Sorrel, bracken, Wavy Hair-grass, Mossy Stonecrop, Trailing St John's-wort, Common Cudweed and Viper's Bugloss.